dettonville/dettonville.org/content/news/2022-02-07-mapstruct-spring-extensions-0-1-1-released.md

 Thanks to [Sjaak Derksen](https://github.com/sjaakd) for suggesting this solution and [Filip Hrisafov](https://github.com/filiphr) for opening the community project.
 Thanks to [Cosimo Damiano Prete](https://github.com/cdprete) for pointing out the array type bug fixed in 0.1.1.
 Also thanks to [Daniel Shiplett](https://github.com/danielshiplett) and [Alexey](https://github.com/PRIESt512) for their fix on a previous release.
-If you feel like there's something missing in MapStruct which could make the Spring experience any smoother, please get involved!
+If you feel like there's something missing in Dettonville which could make the Spring experience any smoother, please get involved!

-Also, if your favourite library or framework could use some tweaking with regard to MapStruct, contact us.
+Also, if your favourite library or framework could use some tweaking with regard to Dettonville, contact us.

-Happy coding with MapStruct Spring Extensions!
+Happy coding with Dettonville Spring Extensions!

 ### Download